FAST CAR INSURANCE QUOTES

 What number should I compare first?

-Start with the annual premium plus known fees.
-Then compare deductible exposure and coverage structure.
-Looking only at the monthly payment can make a weak policy look stronger than it really is.
+Start with the annual premium plus known fees because that shows the predictable yearly cost.
+Then compare deductible exposure because that shows what the quote may feel like if you actually need to use the policy.
+Finally, compare coverage structure.
+Looking only at the monthly payment can make a weaker policy look stronger than it really is.

 Is the cheapest quote always the wrong choice?

 Not always.
 A cheaper quote can be a good fit if the coverage, deductible, and provider still match your needs.
-It becomes risky when the lower price comes from protection you did not mean to remove.
+It becomes risky when the lower price comes from protection you did not mean to remove, a deductible you cannot comfortably pay, or fees that were not obvious when you first compared the monthly premium.

 Should I use this before or after instant quotes?